Ultraheal/notification-service/README.md

 # Point your own host and port for ElasticSearch cluster

-# Change hosts for running Websocket server
+# Change port for running Websocket server

 # You can use environment variables for running aplication server,
 # like PORT=8080 npm start, or change port at config file